ydahal1/ydahal1/jokes.md

-Why do ducks make great detectives?
-They always quack the case.
+Our wedding was so beautiful, even the cake was in tiers.

 [
-Tue Sep  1 00:50:47 UTC 2026
+Wed Sep  2 00:42:55 UTC 2026
  ]